Submissions

 Results

-The description of the results will consist of indicating the fundamental interpretation of the tables or figures without repeating the data described in them.
+They will be presented in an orderly, clear, and precise manner.
+The description of these will consist of indicating the fundamental interpretation of the tables or figures without repeating the data described therein.

 Tables

 Use decimals instead of fractions.
-Numbers between one and nine must be written, except in series of numbers that include larger numbers (e.g. 1, 7 and 18 or three wolves and eight bears) or refers to units of measurement (e.g. 3 min, 8 days) or at the beginning of a paragraph.
-To mention weight or volume measurements or common units, use the abbreviations of the Internal System Units without end point (e.g. 20 kg, 30 km, 5 m, 2 ha) and when referring to time measurements use "h" for hours, "s" for seconds and "min" for minutes.
-Use commas to separate groups of three digits into amounts of thousands or more.
-A point will be used to indicate decimals (e.g. 3,000; 6,534,900; 1,425.32).
-Mathematical symbols used in equations and formulas can include the basic ones (+, -, X2, 1, <,>, =, *) and any other as long as it is properly defined in the section of methods.
-Always use the decimal metric system to indicate weights, distances, areas, volumes and use Celsius degrees for temperatures.
-The only exception to this guideline is the use of hectares (ha) that must be adopted whenever the indicated area is tens of thousands of square meters.
-Statistical terms like G, h, l, and other terms abbreviated by a single letter, may be used after the first time they are used.
-Terms that are abbreviated with multiple letters (e.g. anova) must be fully written and underlined.
+The names of numbers from one to nine should always be written out, except when they appear in a series of numbers that includes larger numbers (e.g., 1, 7, and 18 or three wolves and eight bears), when referring to units of measurement (e.g., 3 min, 8 days), or at the beginning of a paragraph.
+When mentioning measurements of weight or volume or common units, use the abbreviations of the International System of Units without a period (e.g., 20 kg, 30 km, 5 m, 2 ha), and when referring to time measurements, use “h” for hours, “s” for seconds, and “min” for minutes.
+Use commas to separate groups of three digits in numbers of thousands or greater, and use a period to indicate decimals (e.g., 3,000; 6,534,900; 1,425.32).
+The mathematical symbols used in equations and formulas may include the basic ones (+, −, x², 1, <, >, =, *) and any additional symbols, provided they are properly defined in the methods section.
+Always use the decimal metric system to indicate weights, distances, areas, and volumes, and use degrees Celsius for temperatures.
+The only exception to this rule is the use of hectares (ha), which should be adopted whenever the area indicated is in the tens of thousands of square meters.

 Systematic treatment

-The classification of all mammals mentioned in the manuscripts should be based on the work of Wilson and Reeder.
-The names must be in italics.
-After first mentioning them (e.g. Heteromys pictus), the generic name must be abbreviated (e.g H. pictus), except at the beginning of a paragraph or when there may be confusion with other species mentioned.
+The nomenclature of all mammals discussed in papers submitted to the Revista Mexicana de Mastozoología, nueva época, for publication must be based on the work of Wilson and Reeder.
+Scientific names must be italicized.
+After first mentioning them (e.g., Heteromys pictus), the generic name should be abbreviated (e.g., H. pictus), except at the beginning of a paragraph, in titles or headings, or when there is confusion with other cited species.

 Discussion

-Consists on explaining the interpretation of the results based on adequate bibliographic citations, as well as in comparing the most relevant results with those of other authors who have presented similar works.
+It consists of explaining the interpretation of the results obtained by drawing on appropriate bibliographic citations, as well as comparing the most relevant findings with those of other authors who have presented similar work.

 Conclusions